Photo: Pamela Cather www.pamelacather.com

-Emily (she/her) is an associate professor in the School of Information Sciences at the University of Illinois at Urbana-Champaign.
+Emily J. M. Knox, PhD, MSLIS, (she/her) is a professor in the School of Information Sciences at the University of Illinois at Urbana-Champaign.

 Her book, Book Banning in 21st Century America (Rowman & Littlefield) is the first monograph in the Beta Phi Mu Scholars’ Series.
 Her most recent book Foundations of Intellectual Freedom (ALA Neal-Schuman) won the 2023 Eli M. Oboler Prize for best published work in the area of intellectual freedom.
 Emily’s articles have been published in the Library Quarterly, Library and Information Science Research, and Open Information Science.